weso/rdfshape-api/README.md

 ## Build a docker image

-* Use the provided Dockerfile to build RdfShape image.
+* Use the provided Dockerfile to build rdfshape or pull from [Docker Hub](https://hub.docker.com/r/wesogroup/rdfshape-api).
 * When building the Docker image, you may provide the following arguments via `--build-arg`:
     * **GITHUB_TOKEN**: